Why Is Identity Theft Protection Important?

 Protecting your personal information and regularly monitoring your credit report for identity theft red flags should be important components of your ID theft protection plan.
 Even the most careful consumers, though, can fall victim to identity theft.

 To help protect yourself from identity theft, also consider signing up for a credit and identity monitoring product, such as Equifax’s ID Patrol®.
-Equifax’s ID Patrol, as well as other identity monitoring services, will monitor your credit report and send you alerts anytime new credit accounts have been opened in your name, balances have changed or other credit activity has been updated.
+Equifax’s ID Patrol, as well as other identity monitoring products, will monitor your credit report and send you alerts anytime new credit accounts have been opened in your name, balances have changed or other credit activity has been updated.
 Some identity monitoring products will include identity theft insurance, and others will allow you to monitor your children’s identities to ensure they don’t fall victim to the crime.

 The early detection of identity theft is an important part of an effective ID theft prevention plan.
 The ability to receive regular updates about your credit history and financial identity could help you detect identity theft before it gets out of hand.
 Falling victim to identity fraud can take a significant financial and emotional toll on your life, and it can take years to restore your identity and repair your credit and financial histories.